.NET MAUI Barcodes using Fonts

 1. Launch Visual Studio and create a new ".NET MAUI App" project.
 In "Configure your new project", leave everything as default, and click on the "Create" button.
 This will create a single project system that uses multi-targeting to target Android, iOS, macOS, and Windows.

-2. Next, we are going to add Code 128 and EAN13 barcode fonts into the project.
-If you are using our .exe installer, the True Type barcode fonts can be found in the "C:\Program Files (x86)\ConnectCode" (or "ConnectCodeTrial") folder.
+2. Next, we are going to add the Code 128 and EAN13 barcode fonts to the project.
+If you are using the .exe installer, the True Type barcode fonts can be found in the "C:\Program Files (x86)\ConnectCode" (or "ConnectCodeTrial") folder.
 If you are using the msix installer with the Windows 11 Barcode Fonts Encoder, you can go to the "Setup Barcode Fonts" section in the Encoder to export the True Type fonts.

 In "Solution Explorer", right-click on "Resources -> Fonts", select "Add -> Existing Item", and select the "ConnectCode128_S3.ttf" and "ConnectCodeUPCEAN_HRBS3.ttf" (Extended EAN 13) fonts.
 Click on the "Add" button when you are done.

 The "StackLayout" element contains two "Label" elements, one for displaying a Code 128 barcode, and the second one for displaying the text commonly found at the bottom of a barcode.
-In the first Label, we apply the "CCode128_S3" (alias for ConnectCode128_S3.ttf font) font family to display the barcode.
-The "Text" property of the "Label" element, which is empty, will be set in the programming codes.
+In the first Label, we apply the "CCode128_S3" (alias for ConnectCode128_S3.ttf font) font family to display the Code 128 barcode.
+The "Text" property of the "Label" element, which is empty, will be set in the programming code with the output returned by the barcode encoding .NET DLL.

-5. In the "Solutions Explorer", click on "MainPage.xaml.cs", and add the following to the top of the file:
+6. In "Solutions Explorer", click on "MainPage.xaml.cs", and add the following to the top of the file:

 Change the "MainPage" constructor to the following:

-The code above uses a .NET DLL (barcode encoding library) to generate a Code 128 (Auto) barcode with the result placed in the "Code128Barcode" element.
-To generate a barcode using fonts requires encoding an input data and then applying the result with a barcode font (see the previous step).
-The Human Readable Text ("bcf.HumanText") is set up in the "Code128BarcodeText" element.
+The code above uses the .NET DLL (barcode encoding library) to generate a Code 128 (Auto) barcode.
+The result is placed in the "Code128Barcode" element and displayed as a barcode by applying a barcode font (see previous step on the use of "CCode128_S3").
+The Human Readable Text ("bcf.HumanText"), commonly found below a barcode, is set up in the "Code128BarcodeText" element.

-Make sure to remove the "OnCounterClicked" function, as this is no longer required, to make sure your code compiles.
+Note - Remove the "OnCounterClicked" generated function to make sure your code compiles.

 More information on the EAN 13 barcode fonts is available at https://www.barcoderesource.com/upcean_barcodefont.html